MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-web.md

   - flowmaker
   - enduser
 ---
-# Create and test your Selenium IDE flows
+# Create and test Selenium IDE flows

 Follow these steps to create a simple Selenium IDE flow.